leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT 23.png)

 Secondly, you can use another model to check the text.
-Analytics Vidhya did a post a while back on [how to detect computer generated articles.](https://www.analyticsvidhya.com/blog/2019/12/detect-fight-neural-fake-news-nlp/ "Vidhya") They provide a few tools such as a GPT-2 detector model or [Grover,](https://grover.allenai.org/detect "Grover") that can take sample text and tell you if they believe it was machine generated \[48\].
+Analytics Vidhya did a post a while back on [how to detect computer generated articles.](https://www.analyticsvidhya.com/blog/2019/12/detect-fight-neural-fake-news-nlp/ "Vidhya") They provide a few tools such as a GPT-2 detector model or [Grover,](https://grover.allenai.org/detect "Grover") that can take sample text and tell you if they believe it was machine generated \[49\].
 These tools were released before GPT-3 and have not been calibrated for it yet, but still perform well.
 They work because the models are familiar with the quirks that other models use to generate text.

 Here's a demo.
 I went to the first sample in the appendix of the [GPT 3 paper (page 49)](https://arxiv.org/pdf/2005.14165.pdf "GPT"), and copied the machine generated poem there.
 Plugging that in to Grover's site, shows that Grover thinks it was machine generated.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT 24.png)

 Of course, neither of these methods are foolproof.
 If you don't have a large enough sample size of text, it's hard to do frequency analysis or verify it via the checking models.
-Grover also gets false positives, such as wrongly claiming that Allen Ginsberg's poem [Howl](https://www.poetryfoundation.org/poems/49303/howl "Howl") was written by a machine \[49\].
+Grover also gets false positives, such as wrongly claiming that Allen Ginsberg's poem [Howl](https://www.poetryfoundation.org/poems/49303/howl "Howl") was written by a machine \[50\].
 And it also gets false negatives, thinking that text generated by GPT-3 was created by a human.
 You can try playing around with it and see.

 That said, having such methods still available make me less fearful of the dangers of fake machine generated text.
 Since both of the tools above rely on structural features of the models, it seems likely that as long as the models have hyperparameters to adjust, the text generated would be identifiable.

 In the worst case scenario, everyone will have to install some browser extension that scans the page and warns you if it thinks the text was fake.
 Perhaps something like the ad blockers of today?

+### 5. Concluding thoughts

 ### Other interesting commentary